North Yorkshire has more than 200 reading groups, with members often meeting monthly to discuss a chosen book.

 Reading groups for children

 Libraries around the county run reading clubs for children between eight and 12.
-Check with your local library for activities.
+Check with your local library.